 The following frequently asked questions (FAQs) provide further information about the Federal Reserve’s operations in agency commercial mortgage-backed securities (agency CMBS).

-Effective March 23, 2020, the FOMC directed the Desk at the Federal Reserve Bank of New York to purchase agency CMBS on behalf of the SOMA.
-The Desk will purchase in the open market agency CMBS secured primarily by multifamily home mortgages that are guaranteed fully as to principal and interest by Fannie Mae, Freddie Mac, and Ginnie Mae.
-In addition, the Desk will reinvest all principal payments from the Federal Reserve’s holdings of agency CMBS in agency CMBS.
+The spread of COVID-19 substantially disrupted economic activity and affected many different sectors of the financial system, including the agency CMBS market.
+The Federal Open Market Committee (FOMC) directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York to purchase agency CMBS as needed to support and sustain the smooth functioning of the agency CMBS market and the effective transmission of monetary policy.
+The Desk purchased agency CMBS secured primarily by multifamily home mortgages that are guaranteed fully as to principal and interest by Fannie Mae, Freddie Mac, and Ginnie Mae.

 How will SOMA holdings of agency CMBS be reported?

 Currently, settled agency CMBS holdings, at the CUSIP level, are reported on a weekly basis on the System Open Market Account Holdings of Domestic Securities webpage.

 Total agency CMBS holdings will be reported after settlement occurs as part of the MBS line in table 1 on the H.4.1. statistical release titled "Factors Affecting Reserve Balances of Depository Institutions and Condition Statement of Federal Reserve Banks."